 Reviews will be conducted at regular intervals throughout the apprenticeship.
-They will provide holistic support to apprentices throughout their 2 years, and meetings will be rearranged if missed.
+It is essential that apprentices are available for reviews, and meetings should be rearranged if missed.

 The only acceptable absences from reviews are as follows:

 - Apprentices selected for the first team or international duty. - Apprentices involved in FA Youth Cup matches. - Apprentices who produce a sick note from the doctor or club physiotherapist.